hamidgasmi/training.computerscience.cloud.aws/README.md

 		- Even when every instance is completely overloaded, it won't grow beyond the maximum capacity
 		- It's as a cost control value
 		- We don't want to set it too low: it can impact the performance of our application
 		- We don't want to set it too high: it could massively increase costs
+	- Cooldowns:
+		- It's to ensure rapid in/out events don't occur
+		- It's avoiding experience significant costs (there's a minimum billing for EC2 instances)
+		- It puts like a pause timer between 2 consecutive scaling events
+		- If a scaling event happens, the following scaling events can occur for the cooldowns period
+		- 300 s is the default value
 - It uses certain monitoring metrics
 	- to increase/decrease the desired capacity
 	- It either terminates instances when scaling in
 	- or it creates new instances when scaling out (using the launch configuration/template)
 	- in order to match its capacity
-- Health check grass period:
-	- It allows to enter the amount of time we should wait an instance to be ready
-	- EC2 instance may need some time to perform whatever auto-configuration
-	- 300 s the default period
-- It can be paired with ELB
+- It can be paired with an ELB:
+	- It's done by associating it with the ELB's Target Groups
 	- This allow to automate scaling and elasticity
 	- This enhances High Availability and fault tolerance
 	- When it's associates with an ELB, automatically...
 		- The ELB associates itself with any instance inside the auto scalling group (scaling out)
 		- The ELB disassociates itself with any instance inside the auto scalling group (scaling in)

 </details>